cjoc1/Furniture-Store-Sales/README.md

 Couch: 12 units
 Bed: 4 units
 Business Decision: Given the high popularity of Chairs, the company should ensure sufficient inventory and consider introducing variations or complementary products.
 This could lead to cross-selling opportunities, enhancing the overall shopping experience.
-5. Average Purchase Frequency for Customers from Each Country:
+5. Purchase Frequency for Customers from Each Country:

-Australia: 1 purchase/customer
-Canada: 1 purchase/customer
+Top 3:
-United States: 1 purchase/customer
+United States: 48
+United Kingdom: 10
+Canada: 11
 Business Decision: While purchase frequencies are consistent, the company could explore customer engagement strategies such as loyalty programs or personalized recommendations to encourage repeat purchases and enhance customer retention.

 6. Customer Churn Rate:

 Total customers not purchasing in the last 30 days: 15 customers Business Decision: To retain customers at risk of churning, the company should consider targeted outreach efforts, personalized promotions, or loyalty rewards to re-engage and incentivize these customers to make new purchases.
 7. Correlation Between Customer Latitude and Average Order Value:
+Top 3:
 New Rochelle, NY, United States: $7,500
 Woodsboro, MD, United States: $7,500
 Pittsfield, VT, United States: $5,550